hanning1/ER_Labrador/README.md

 # ER_Labrador

 ## COMP90082 Software Project - Eratos

 Teammates:

-Ning Han
+-   Ning Han
-Jiaxuan Feng
+-   Jiaxuan Feng
-Shijia Li
+-   Shijia Li
-Yongjie Liu
+-   Yongjie Liu

+---

+### How to run the app:

+cd er-labrador
+npm install &rarr; This will auto install packages needed in dependencies yarn start

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.